Jcrash29/jcrash29.github.com/travels/_posts/2017-06-17-CAWithFamily.md

 We has sushi with another friend of mine, and than Jack,  and I picked up his girlfriend and ice cream and headed to the air BnB in Santa Cruz.

+# Day 8 Lazy Sunday

+After a great night's sleep and a great morning with Jack and Dita.
+We went shopping with our friends in downtown Santa Cruz.

+We took a well needed break on the dog beach, a nap, and finished up with pizza at Woodstock's Pizza.

+That night we met up with several Santa Cruz friends at the local brewery,  Santa Cruz Mountain Brewery,  where I had too much to drink and had an amazing time!
+I made speeches thanking my friends for being awesome and had some of my best memories in Santa Cruz.

+# Day 9 Monday Funday

+Amazingingly enough I did not wake up with a hangover.
+But we did once again sleep in,  and take some naps.

+We had always planed for Monday to be a day of rest before we began our travels home,  and it was great.

+For lunch I had Hawaiian grill Poke.
+It's almost like a build your own sushi.

+That night I went out with friends to the Santa Cruz Board Walk and had a fun time on several rides.
+Including the merry go round where you get to throw metal rings at a clown.

+All in all this has been an amazing trip.

 # Quotes

 * "Thank you everyone for being here,  if you weren't here it would just be a couple of nerds getting drunk with our stuff" - Nick at the wedding